-DOH mourns death of Dr. Gia Sison
+DoH mourns death of Dr. Gia Sison

-The Department of Health (DOH) on Saturday mourned the health of mental health advocate Dr. Gia Sison.
+The Department of Health on Saturday mourned the health of mental health advocate Dr. Gia Sison.

 Sison passed away on 21 March.
 She was 53.